 Work details were sent out on a daily basis.
 Each day, the American doctors gave a list of names to the Japanese of the POWs who were healthier enough to work.
 If the quota of POWs needed to work could not be met, the Japanese put those POWs who were sick but could walk, to work.
 Many of these men returned to the camp after working only to die.
 The death rate among the POWs reached 50 men dying a day.

-To get out of the camp, Walter went out on the bridge building detail.
-He was sent to Manila where the POWs drove assigned to trucks to drive.
+To get out of the camp, Walter went out on the bridge-building detail.
+He was sent to Manila where the POWs were assigned trucks to drive.
 The POWs were given passes in Japanese that stated that the man was on a work detail and should not be stopped.
 He apparently came down with cerebral malaria and was so sick that he had no idea how he got to Cabanatuan

 In May, his parents received a message from the War Department

 “According to War Department records, you have been designated as the emergency addressee of Private Walter B. Straka, 20, 700, 262, who, according to the latest information available, was serving in the Philippine Islands at the time of the final surrender.